-If the chicken run is large enough, it can provide the stimulation they need to prevent unwanted behavior.
+If the chicken yard or run is large enough, it can provide the stimulation they need to prevent unwanted behavior.
 As a general rule, a run should provide a minimum of ten square feet of space per chicken.

 Do Chickens Play with Each Other?